digitaltwinconsortium/DTDLParser/tutorials/Tutorial05_InspectObjectModelAdvanced.md

 double
 ```

-## Drill down on one element and its property values by subtype
+## Drill down on one element and inspect via synthetic properties

 An individual element can be looked up in the object model by its identifier: